davidtimmons/davidtimmons.github.io/app/src/articles/Marketing/fox-and-the-firefly-hat-a-case-study-in-brand-management.md

 [3]: http://www.thinkgeek.com/blog/2013/04/nice-hat-jayne.html "Click here to read more about Think Geek's response."

-[4]: {{buildPath}}why-minecraft-should-be-your-model-online-community/ "Click here to read more about 'Minecraft' and Mojang."
+[4]: {{ buildPath }}why-minecraft-should-be-your-model-online-community/ "Click here to read more about 'Minecraft' and Mojang."

 [5]: http://www.buzzfeed.com/ellievhall/firefly-hat-triggers-corporate-crackdown "Click here to read more about the Jayne hat."